Ausangate Trek Altitude Sickness

 To prevent altitude sickness:

-- Get to Cusco a few days early to give your body some time to get used to the altitude.
-Ease into activity slowly, allowing your body to adjust.
+- Get to Cusco a few days before your trek to give your body some time to get used to the altitude.
+Ease into activity slowly, allowing your body time to adjust.

 - Drink plenty of fluids such as water or coca tea.
 Coca tea has been used since ancient times to help prevent altitude sickness.
 Leaves from the COCA PLANT contain alkaloids which helps bring oxygen into your blood, helping your body avoid the negative effects of altitude sickness.